-Elbow pressure balanced expansion joints or corner relief expansion joints are the types of pressure balanced expansion joints which are used where pressure thrust forces on equipment or piping is unacceptable and the direction of the pipe system also changes.
-In order to understand the primary advantage of an elbow pressurised unit, it’s important to understand how an ordinary expansion joint inﬂuences the pipe system, in which it is installed.
+Elbow pressure balanced expansion joints or corner relief expansion joints are the types of pressure balanced expansion joints, which are used where pressure thrust forces on equipment or piping is unacceptable and the direction of the pipe system also changes.
+In order to understand the primary advantage of an elbow pressure balanced expansion joints, it is important to understand how ordinary expansion joints inﬂuence the pipe system, in which it is installed.

 When a pipe system with an ordinary axial expansion joint installed is pressurised, the pressure reaction force as well as the force needed to move the pipe expansion joint is transmitted to the pipe system.
 The pressure thrust force can be considerable, generating high demands and stresses on the guides and fix points used for supporting/ﬁxing the pipe system.